Gabali: Geography

 The Gabali dwelled in the Gévaudan region, on the north-western foot of the Cevennes.
 Their territory was located south of the Arveni, and north of the Ruteni.

 Their chief town was Anderitum (present-day Javols).

 History

 They were subject, and allied to the Averni.
 They are mentioned in Book VII of Caesar's Commentaries.
 During Caesar's conquest of Gaul they were raiding the country of the Provincial Ruteni, and they were among the tribes that sent relief troops to the Gallic army trying to break the siege in Alesia.

 Economy

-The Gabali were cattle breeder.
-Many of them were also miners as their region was rich in silver mines.
+The Gabali were cattle breeders.
+Many of them were also miners, as their region was rich in silver mines.